Why the term “Protected Areas”?

 There’s a crazy pattern of ownership in the Colorado Front Range east of Denver - is this an error in data?

 Nope – the land in question is a collection of U.S. Forest Service lands near ski areas that appear to be a jumble of sticks – but those are in fact actual ownership boundaries!
 The U.S. is a huge place and there are many instances where land ownership or management is in patterns that seem hard to imagine.
 Another example is the Lake Traverse Reservation, in South Dakota and a bit of North Dakota, that is a perfect triangle.
 That is also a correct representation of ownership.
 This is not to say that there aren’t occasional boundary errors and overlaps, but it’s increasingly the case that what’s in PAD-US is actually what exists in ownership.

 Why do agencies seem to have many variations in their names?

 This is a known issue with local data in particular: State data inventories often come with agency names that are encoded differently (for example: “Town of Oakville”, “Oakville”, “Oakville Town”).
 Federal agencies have already corrected this issue in their data (‘Mang_Name’ and ‘Own_Name’ fields), and the PAD-US team encourages data-stewards to adopt its recommended practices on agency naming:

-- An ‘Agency Name’ domain table, with codes and descriptions, is available on the PAD-US 2.0 ScienceBase page (listed under “Child Items”).
+- An ‘Agency Name’ domain table, with codes and descriptions, is available in the PAD-US data dictionary (available in the PAD-US Data Manual)..
 This domain applies to PAD-US ‘Owner Name’ and ‘Manager Name’ fields.